-During the years ended September 30, 2023 and 2022, the Authority received co-op advertising revenue from entities where a board member is the manager, and are considered related party transactions.
-The advertising revenue totaled \$1,500 and \$2,295 during the years ended September 30, 2023 and 2022, respectively.
-No other related party transactions occurred during the years ended September 30, 2023 and 2022.
+During the year ended September 30, 2023, the Authority received co-op advertising revenue from an entity where a board member is the manager, and is considered a related party transaction.
+The advertising revenue totaled \$1,500 during the year ended September 30, 2023.
+No other related party transactions occurred during the years ended September 30, 2024 and 2023.